ABC FinanceBridging loans

 The disadvantages of bridging finance are:

-They add cost to a property transaction
+Bridging loans add cost to a property transaction

 No matter how cheap your loan is, it will still cost something.
 This will add a cost to your property transaction that must be considered.
 This is true of all loans, not just bridging loans.

-Fees and charges
+Bridge loan fees and charges

 Comparing quotes from bridging loan lenders or brokers can be difficult.
 On top of the lender arrangement fee and interest payments, some lenders will charge additional ‘fund management’, ‘application’, ‘inspection’ or other fees.
 These can add up and mean that the lowest rate isn’t always the best option.
 When comparing bridging loans, you must consider all the costs to calculate the total cost rather than just the headline figures.
 As a leading bridging loan broker, we’ll happily assess this for you.

 If you have problems with your method of repaying the loan, this can cause major issues as the end of the bridging loan approaches.
 If you are unable to repay the loan at the end of the term, you will have to refinance or pay the interest charges monthly.
 Although there is no guarantee your lender would allow you to do either, failure to do so can put your property and credit score at serious risk.
-Bridging finance is a short term finance solution, so it's important that you repay on time, or risk losing your property.
+Bridging finance is a short term finance solution, so it’s important that you pay back on time, or risk losing your property.

 Who can borrow money using bridging finance?